sensor-dream/APIVOF/guidelines/list-info/o-packs-in-system-fedora-34.md

 <summary>open-vm-tools</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Open Virtual Machine Tools for virtual machines hosted on VMware
+Short desc    : Open Virtual Machine Tools for virtual machines hosted on VMware
 URL          : https://github.com/vmware/open-vm-tools
-Лицензия     : GPLv2
+License      : GPLv2
-Описание     : The open-vm-tools project is an open source implementation of VMware Tools.
+Descript     : The open-vm-tools project is an open source implementation of VMware Tools.
 It
              : is a suite of open source virtualization utilities and drivers to improve the
              : functionality, user experience and administration of VMware virtual machines.
              : This package contains only the core user-space programs and libraries of